340StarObserver/compiler/README.md

-## C compiler ##
+## compiler ##

-Lexical analyzer & grammar analyzer for C language.
+Lexical analyzer & grammar analyzer for any language.
 I just want to experience what a compiler is.